 Address: 100 Joe Nuxhall Way, Cincinnati, OH 45202

-Take me out to the ball game!
-Baseball fans will enjoy spending an afternoon watching a baseball game at the Great American Ball Park, home of the Cincinnati Reds.
+Baseball fans will enjoy spending an afternoon watching a baseball game at the Great American Ball Park, home of the famous Cincinnati Reds.
 This stadium opened in 2003 and is one of the newest places to catch a game in Major League Baseball.

 The Great American Ball Park has a capacity of 42,319, making it the third-largest baseball stadium in America.
 The stadium is located on the banks of the Ohio River, providing a stunning view of the Cincinnati skyline.
-What better way to enjoy America’s favorite pastime than with a view of one of America’s most beautiful cities?
-With a hot dog and a beer in hand, of course!
+I’ll admit, I’m not the biggest baseball fan, but in these surroundings, taking in a game while washing down a hot dog with some good beer is a seriously memorable experience.

-In addition to being a great place to watch a professional baseball team play, the Great American Ball Park is also a popular spot for concerts, conventions, and even weddings have been held here in the past.
+In addition to being a great place to watch a professional baseball team play, the Great American Ball Park is also a popular spot for concerts, conventions, and even weddings held here.
 Past performers include Taylor Swift, The Rolling Stones, and Kenny Chesney.
-No matter what time of year you visit The Queen City, there’s sure to be something going on at the Great American Ball Park!

-See Related: Best Things to do in Findlay, Ohio
+See Related: Things to Do in Findlay, Ohio

 5. Cincinnati Music Hall